Too Funky: Music video

-Fashion designer Thierry Mugler designed and created the costumes for the models in the song's accompanying music video, which shows Michael in two- to three-second appearances as a director filming a number of supermodels on the catwalk at a fictitious runway show, a concept similar to the one he used in the video for his 1990 single "Freedom '90."

-The models appearing in this video were Eva Herzigova, Linda Evangelista, Nadja Auermann, Emma Sjöberg, Estelle Hallyday, Shana Zadrick, Tyra Banks and Beverly Peele.
+Fashion designer Thierry Mugler and Michael directed the music video for "Too Funky".
+Mugler designed and created the costumes for the models in the song's accompanying music video, which shows Michael in one- to three-second appearances as a director filming a number of supermodels on the catwalk at a fictitious runway show, a concept similar to the one he used in the video for his 1990 single "Freedom!
+'90".
+The models who appeared in the video are Eva Herzigova, Linda Evangelista, Nadja Auermann, Emma Sjöberg, Estelle Hallyday, Shana Zadrick, Tyra Banks, Beverly Peele and Connie Fleming (a.k.a.
+Connie Girl).
 Actresses Julie Newmar and Rossy de Palma, and the performance artists Joey Arias and Lypsinka are also shown.
 A "making of" video was also created.

 The video's concept was written by Jeff Beasley after attending a benefit fashion show held by Mugler several months before in Los Angeles.
 Beasley worked at Propaganda Films, the production company where David Fincher directed "Freedom!
-'90" — the supermodel video on which "Too Funky" is based.
+'90"—the supermodel video on which "Too Funky" is based.
 Originally the same models from Fincher's video were going to be used, namely Evangelista, Naomi Campbell, Christy Turlington, Cindy Crawford, and Tatjana Patitz.
 Mugler decided, however, that he wanted new models and only kept Evangelista for the project.
 The video was produced by Beasley and filmed by Mike Southon.
 A rare "alternate edit" of the video includes several male models, including eventual Grey's Anatomy star Justin Chambers and Oscar-nominated actor Djimon Hounsou, who was discovered by Mugler in Paris, and sometimes can be found online.

 Impact and legacy

-In 2012, Porcys listed the song at number 62 in their ranking of "100 Singles 1990-1999".
+In 2012, Porcys listed the song at number 62 in their ranking of "100 Singles 1990–1999".
 In 2017, BuzzFeed ranked "Too Funky" number 60 in their list of "The 101 Greatest Dance Songs of the '90s".
 In 2020, Slant Magazine placed it at number 55 in their list of "The 100 Best Dance Songs of All Time".